makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The ride wasn't nearly long enough to sort out either, and by the time they stopped in front of home, Sélène could feel the anxiety coming on in icy pangs.
 It made her chest tight and her fingers tingle.

-"Tonight was good, Sélène.
-Thank you for coming over," Malina rumbled.
-"I hope you enjoyed as well."
+"Tonight was wonderful, dear.
+Thanks for coming over," Malina rumbled.
+"I hope you had fun, too."

 Sélène nodded.
 "Very much so.
 You sure you're alright?"